13. The Best-Laid Schemes

 "She sent a message."
 She gestured toward the phone, which she had left lying on the floor beneath the window, and Edward went inside to retrieve it.
 He came back out after a moment, his eyes straying back the way they had come.

 "We should go," he said.
 "We've waited too long already."
 He eyed the lightening horizon and then headed inside again, jogging up the stairs.
 When he came back down, he was carrying two blankets.

 "It's not ideal," he said, handing one to her, "but it's better than nothing."

-But when Edward started running, she followed him, every step bringing with it a fresh stab of sorrow and regret.
+But when Edward started running, she followed him, every step bringing with it a fresh stab of sorrow.